Genesis 30 – The Children Born to Jacob

 i.
 “Can a woman get so low that she will hit her sister over the head with a baby?
 Rachel did.”
 (Barnhouse)

 And Rachel’s maid Bilhah conceived again and bore Jacob a second son.
 Then Rachel said, “With great wrestlings I have wrestled with my sister, and indeed I have prevailed.”
 So she called his name Naphtali.

 a.
-She called his name Naphtali: Jacob’s sixth son, born to him through Bilhah the maid of Rachel, was named Naphtali by Rachel meaning, Wrestle.
-Relationships in this home had broken down to the point where Rachel openly acknowledged the baby competition between her and her sister by naming the new baby wrestle.
+She called his name Naphtali: Jacob’s sixth son, born to him through Bilhah, the maid of Rachel, was named Naphtali.
+Rachel gave this name (meaning wrestle), because relationships in their home had broken down to the point where Rachel openly acknowledged the baby competition.

 b.
-With great wrestlings I have wrestled with my sister, and indeed I have prevailed: This seems strange.
-How did two sons prevail over four?
+With great wrestlings I have wrestled with my sister, and indeed I have prevailed: This seems strange, because at this point Leah had four sons, and Rachel (through Bilhah) had two sons.
+Yet Rachel said that she had prevailed.
 Perhaps she meant it in the sense that now Leah seemed to have stopped having children.

 B. Two sons born to Zilpah.

 When Leah saw that she had stopped bearing, she took Zilpah her maid and gave her to Jacob as wife.
 And Leah’s maid Zilpah bore Jacob a son.
 Then Leah said, “A troop comes!”
 So she called his name Gad.

 a.
 She took Zilpah her maid and gave her to Jacob as wife: Leah, who has stopped bearing children, figured she could use the same surrogate-mother method to increase the number of children accounted to her, so she gave her maid Zilpah to Jacob, as Rachel had given her maid Bilhah to Jacob.